dilonboojwah/transcript-summarization-bot/README.md

 The app allows users to:
 - Submit transcripts that are summarized using OpenAI API
-- View and delete their past transcripts and summaries
+- View and delete their past transcripts & summaries
-- Manage their account with full authentication using Supabase
+- Manage their account with authentication using Supabase

 The project showcases:
-- A robust frontend built with React and styled using Tailwind CSS
+- A frontend built with React and styled using Tailwind CSS
 - A serverless backend using Python FastAPI hosted on Vercel
 - Real-time database interactions powered by Supabase
 <br>